Can you ice dye with liquid? Yes you can! The ice dyeing with liquid dye is a tad different so read through or watch the video to see the tutorial.

 How long does liquid dye last?

-Every video and post I do about fabric I get the question ‘where did you get your fabric?’
+Every video and post I do about the fabric I get the question ‘where did you get your fabric?’
 It of course changes based on the post but for this post I used these tea towels.